rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 * Breaking dependencies.
 It can be useful to create [seams](http://ptgmedia.pearsoncmg.com/images/9780131177055/samplepages/0131177052.pdf).
 * Identifying responsibilities and extracting methods for them.
 * Starting with characterization tests to document the actual behaviour.
-* Leaning on the compiler when altering a declaration to cause compile errors.
 * Pair programming: _(...) working in legacy code is surgery, and doctors never operate alone_ - Michael C. Feathers.
-* Learning about the code via [the Mikado Method](https://www.manning.com/books/the-mikado-method).
 * Knowing the programming language to consider all the available options.
 * ...